FishCommaSteven/PracticeMakesPerfect/CashRegisterScanner/fish/README.md

-Define requirements for this here
+Don't really need this file?